Cleveland Fires Police Officer Who Shot Tamir Rice

 Those employment application omissions were the only reason that the Cleveland Division of Police offered as justification for Loehmann’s termination on Tuesday.

-Tamir’s mother, Samaria Rice, who has settled a civil lawsuit against the city and the police department for $6 million, said she was pleased that Loehmann had been fire, but also disheartened.
+Tamir’s mother, Samaria Rice, who has settled a civil lawsuit against the city and the police department for $6 million, said she was pleased with Loehmann’s termination, but also disheartened.

 “I am relieved Loehmann has been fired, because he never should have been a police officer in the first place, but he should have been fired for shooting my son in less than one second, not just for lying on his application,” Samaria Rice said in a statement.